Nivetha002/Landing-Page/README.md

-Ecream online store landing page which is Beautiful, responsive and have features to toggle darkmode/lightmode.
+Ice Cream online store landing page which is Beautiful, responsive and have features to toggle darkmode/lightmode.

 🌟Overview🌟

-Welcome to the Ecream Website!
+Welcome to the Ice Cream Website!
 This responsive and user-friendly website is designed to provide a delightful experience for ice cream lovers.
 Built using HTML, CSS, and JavaScript, it offers an interactive interface for browsing ice cream options, shopping, and leaving reviews.
 The website is optimized for both desktop and mobile users, ensuring a smooth experience across all devices.

 💻 Technologies Used